thri5ha/thri5ha.github.io/about.md

 - Poker face, awkward smiles and lots of laughter is what you'll see.
 - Attentive listener, however not very expressive
-- Clutters the bed all week and declutters during weekend, wants to be organised.
+- Clutters the bed all week and unclutters during weekend, wants to be organized.
 - Can be a little shy sometimes
 - Stationary hoarder
 - Admires artistic work